Tuesday, October 1, 2024

 • Virgin Voyages Resilient Lady

-When in port, substantial tour groups from the ships visited the famous sites, and entry became difficult.
-We could see the organized tours at the National Tile Museum, Jeronimos Monastery, and other venues.
+When in port, large tour groups from the ships visited the famous sites, making entry difficult.

 We returned to our hotel and rested before going downstairs for dinner at Black Pavilion, ordering the following: